Careers support and advice

 The Cisco IoE Challenge is a national computing competition.
-In 2015, the competition lasted 24 hours and around 50 students took part in the event.
+Recently, the competition lasted 24 hours and around 50 students took part in the event.
 Our students created some impressive work and came third.

 After spending four years at LJMU, I have my dream job at Hewlett-Packard as a Technology Consultant.
 I believe that the focus on providing students with both the practical and theoretical knowledge required by the industry played a pivotal role in my academic and professional success.